paylogic/developer.paylogic.com/content/articles/traduki.rst

 This was by design so we were aware of our use case.
 We found out that the gains in performance are higher, because we search and sort much more often than we add new languages.
-However, the most important things for us is not adding new languages but having ``static`` set of available languages.
+However, the most important things for us is not adding new languages but having a static set of available languages.

 How it works
 ============